GGSA State Quals

 Policy

-Lay Debate: I'll evaluate the debate as a slow round unless both teams agree to go full-circuit.
+Lay Debate: I'll evaluate the debate as a slow round unless both teams agree to go fast.
 Adapt to the rest of the panel before me.

-Disads: Turns case arguments and aff-specific link explanations matter most for me.
-Logical, smart analytics can do just as much damage as ev.
+Disads: Turns case arguments, aff-specific link explanations, and ev comparison matter most for me.
+Logical, smart analytics do just as much damage as ev.

-K Affs/Framework: I have the least experience judging these debates and do not feel confident judging a KvK debate.
+K-Affs/KvK: I have the least experience judging these debates.
 "As the negative, recognize if this is an impact turn debate or one of competing models early on (as in, during the 2AC).
 When the negative sees where the 2AR will go and adjusts accordingly, I have found that I am very good for the negative.
-But when they fail to understand the debate's strategic direction, I almost always vote aff." - Mr. Sur
+But when they fail to understand the debate's strategic direction, I almost always vote aff." - Debnil Sur

 LD